Major League Wrestling: Return and expansion

 MLW continued to air live Fusion specials throughout 2019, including SuperFight in February and Intimidation Games in March.
 The company brought former manager Jim Cornette on as a color commentator starting March 2, 2019.
 He continued to work for the company for Rise of the Renegades, Battle Riot II, and Fury Road.
 He also worked unofficially in an agent-like role for the company.
-This includes coaching younger talent on their television presentation and promos.
+This included coaching younger talent on their television presentation and promos.
 In addition to SuperFight and Intimidation Games, Rise of the Renegades and Battle Riot II were all revealed to have sold out.

-In April 2019, MLW would move their operations into a corporate office building in New Rochelle, New York.
+In April 2019, MLW moved its operations into a corporate office building in New Rochelle, New York.
 On April 18, MLW announced the creation of a new title: the MLW National Openweight Championship, with the inaugural champion to be crowned during Fury Road in Waukesha, Wisconsin.
 In June 2019, International Wrestling Association (IWA-PR) owner Savio Vega was brought in as an on-air talent and backstage agent.
 This working relationship resulted in the use of the IWA Caribbean Heavyweight Championship in MLW storylines.
 On August 18, 2019, MLW teased the formation of its women's division, later announcing its official launch on October 18, 2019.
 The division's first official match would be later held at MLW Blood and Thunder on November 9, 2019.

 On July 5, it was announced that MLW would hold its first pay-per-view event, Saturday Night SuperFight, which would be held on November 2.
 On July 26, MLW announced a working agreement with Japanese-based promotion Pro Wrestling Noah, which would include a talent-exchange agreement and content collaboration between the two promotions.
-On August 8, MLW announced that they had reached a new deal with FITE TV to carry MLW pay-per-view events, with the first event being Saturday Night SuperFight.
+On August 8, MLW announced that it had reached a new deal with FITE TV to carry MLW pay-per-view events, with the first event being Saturday Night SuperFight.
 Four days later, MLW announced a working relationship with Mexican-based promotion The Crash Lucha Libre termed as a "strategic alliance".
 On August 23, MLW and The Crash announced they would co-promote their first event on October 5 at the Auditorio Fausto Gutierrez in Tijuana, Mexico.